 This I think is probably one of their biggest success factors.
 Children need things and they want things.

 If you are contemplating a no spend year then I would encourage you to read these 2 books first:

-how a no spend challenge works
+no spend january challenge

 Your challenge works by: